bennymi/ato-ui/src/docs/guides/tokens/text.md

 ---
 title: Text
-description: Text tokens allow you to easily create gradient texts or select the font colour that should be used on top of specific theme background colors.
+description: Text shortcuts allow you to easily create gradient texts or select the font colour that should be used on top of specific theme background colors.
 ---

 <script>
     import { TextDemo } from '$components';
 </script>

-# Text Tokens

-## Demo

 <TextDemo />